Splunk Stock Forecast: Calm With a Chance of Volatility

 We may have made up that last sentence, but it seems fitting enough.
 Whenever a firm says the CEO is stepping down “effective immediately,” and that his boss will assume an interim CEO role while they look for a replacement, it’s reasonable to assume what happened.
 We’re also inclined to think that Silver Lake may have played a part in this.

 Several months after Wall Street panicked over the departure of the CTO, one of the leading – if not the most prominent – tech-focused private equity firm, Silver Lake, made a billion-dollar investment in Splunk with a convertible notes deal that’s structured to show a payoff starting at $160 a share.
-In 2026, when the loan becomes due, Silver Lake can choose to convert $1 billion worth of stock into shares at the price of $160 a share.
+In 2026, when the loan becomes due, Silver Lake can choose to convert $1 billion worth of debt into shares at the price of $160 a share.
 If shares are trading at $200 a share, that’s a cool $250 million in profit.

 Silver Lake may see Splunk as an asset with significant upside based on historically poor performance.
 The numbers don’t lie.